 Key words —> layers, layers, layers, and scarf.

-and including what you are wearing.
+Season, gender, and locale dependent, including what you are wearing.

 Chapter 29, and Weather 5.

 - two slacks or skirts